petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * union of dicts - is it order-dependent? key collisions
 * running dataset_split.py from the scripts folder will fail to import src.*, handle that in the .sh script

+problems:

+* dataset_split for one_attack did not work on metacentrum -- 1 class found, 2 expected
+* pipenv might not be available on metacentrum
+*

 #############
 trash bin: